 If a judge issues the Order of Protection or the Injunction Against Harassment, the defendant must be served with the order before it becomes effective and once served, the order will be in effect for 12 months.
 The defendant may request one hearing anytime during the 12 months in which the order is in effect.
 The judge will hear testimony and then make a ruling to either uphold or quash the order.
 A violation of the order can result in criminal charges.
 The Firm can represent a plaintiff or defendant in an Order of Protection or Injunction Against Harassment proceeding and also represents individuals charged with violating these orders.

 Mr. Buckallew has extensive experience in resolving issues regarding restraining orders, including Orders of Protection, Injunctions Against Harassment, and violations of these types of orders.
 He will work closely with you to determine the facts and will seek to resolve the issue of the restraining order and restore your access to your children, your possessions and your home.
 Even if you have already been served a restraining order, there are actions that can be taken to challenge the order and you have the right to contest the orders brought against you.
 Attorney Trent Buckallew will help you to prepare your case, seek an order to quash the restraining order and help in preserving your rights.

-Contact a Tempe criminal defense attorney if you have been served a restraining order or have been accused of violating an existing order Schedule a free consultation today.
+Contact a Phoenix criminal defense attorney if you have been served a restraining order or have been accused of violating an existing order Schedule a free consultation today.
 We are available 24/7.